-On Oscar night, Hollywood’s elite will don sharp-cut tuxes and beaded ballgowns to celebrate this year’s best films.
-While Academy Awards nominees come from all pockets of the world, many of the actors taking home trophies are homegrown in Hollywood.
+On Oscar night, Hollywood’s elite don tuxes and ballgowns to celebrate the year’s best films.
+While Academy Award nominees come from all corners of the world, many of the actors taking home trophies are homegrown in Hollywood.
 Here are 17 Los Angeles natives who grew up to take home the coveted gold Oscar statue.

 Fay Bainter (1939)

 Fay Bainter was named Best Supporting Actress Oscar in 1939 for her performance as Aunt Belle in Jezebel, alongside Bette Davis.
 Bainter, born in Los Angeles on December 7, 1893, became the first LA native to win an Oscar for acting.
 She began her career in 1910 as a traveling stage actress and broke into Broadway as Celine Marinter in The Rose of Panama in 1912.
 It was actually MGM that convinced Bainter to move to film work and she made her film debut in 1934’s This Side of Heaven.